jds485/EnGauge/README.md

 # EnGauge README
 This is a repository for gathering Environmental Gauge data, processing that data, and doing basic exploratory (spatial & temporal) data analysis.

-The repository depends on several packages and functions developed by the USGS and NOAA to retreive data from government host servers.
+The repository depends on several packages and functions developed by the USGS and NOAA to retreive data from U.S. government host servers.
 Significant processing is required to use some of these datasets for environmental modeling.
 This repository provides several functions to process datasets for this purpose.

 A blog post describing the main functionality of this repository is available [here](https://waterprogramming.wordpress.com/2020/02/03/engauge-r-code-repository-for-environmental-gauge-data-acquisition-processing-and-visualization/)